panzi/verify-ehc/README.md

                         bearer token that can be found in the TousAntiCovid Verif app APK.

-                        NO needs the environment variable NO_TOKEN set to a AuthorizationHeader string that can be found in the Kontroll av koronasertifikat app APK.
+                        NO needs the environment variable NO_TOKEN set to an AuthorizationHeader string that can be found in the Kontroll av koronasertifikat app APK.
 See also: https://harrisonsand.com/posts/covid-certificates/